macnetic/faust/gen_doc/faq.md

 \anchor py_nine

-## 2.9 Installing pyfaust with conda why did I obtain a SafetyError on libomp?
+## 2.9 Installing pyfaust with conda why did I obtained a SafetyError on libomp?

 The scenario is as follows :